aditya-s-2k24/aditya-s-2k24.github.io/README.txt

 - If a number is part of a sequence of alphabets, that sequence is NOT a word.
 - A sequence of numbers in not a word.
 - The textarea field can scroll to accomodate 10000+ words.
+- Given the wording of the question "Using JavaScript, read the text input using a Text box with more than 10000 words."
+I have assumed that the specification of "more than 10000 words" here is simply there to help us in choosing appropriate UI sizes, and that we are NOT expected to enforce a minimum word count of 10000.